ajirios/Zippr/README.md

 2. Users can see their current address as the automatic and modifiable pickup address in their ordering app.
 3. Users can search a list of addresses within 100 kilometers of each other.
 4. Users can view a line displaying the route between their pickup and drop-off locations.

+Features By sandesh

+1:Users can select their country of residence by flag from a list of countries.
+2:Users can enter their phone number by country phone code.
+3:Users can allow location permission.
+4:Users can register or login to the app by email and password.